 A second CRO can also oversee larger portions of a trial, such as data management or, for large studies, full-service functions for a specific geographical region.
 In some cases, the trial sponsor may replace the original CRO with the second CRO.

-To learn more about how to spot and mitigate planning problems, enrollment issues, and other failure points, register to attend our webinar: “Solving at Risk Trials: Identification and Mitigation Strategies for Clinical Trial Success.”
+To learn more about how to spot and mitigate planning problems, enrollment issues, and other failure points, download our webinar: “Solving At-Risk Trials: Identification and Mitigation Strategies for Clinical Trial Success.”

-During the one-hour webinar, you’ll find out how to recognize underperforming trials and develop early intervention tactics to up your odds of success.
-Sign up today to reserve your spot.
+During the one-hour webinar, you’ll find out how to recognize under performing trials and develop early intervention tactics to up your odds of success.
+Download the webinar today.